HoussamEddineBoukhalfa/Handwritten-Digit-Recognition/README.md

 # Handwritten Digit Recognition 🚀🔢🌟💻

-This is my first Project in Limitless Learning Boot-camp🥇🪄, It's a Deep Learning Project 🤖 about Handwritten Digit Recognition
+This is my first Project in  Deep Learning Boot-camp🥇🪄, It's a Deep Learning Project 🤖 about Handwritten Digit Recognition
 I create it Using PyTorch Python Framework with the MNIST Dataset👓 8️⃣9️⃣ .